Quick Start 🚀

 Taking Measurements

 One of the most common tasks in MJ4D is taking measurements.
-Measurements can be done in both the Map Pane and Pointcloud Pane.
+Measurements can be done in any of the three panes.

 Use the Map Pane for taking general 2D distance and area measurements.
-Use the Pointcloud Pane to take precise 3D measurements.
+Use the Panoramic Photo Pane or Pointcloud Pane to take precise 3D measurements.

 Measuring in the Pointcloud Pane